 Solar sun rings

-These are rings of solar blanket, normally with a floatation ring around the outside, which are thrown onto the surface of the pool and act in the same way as a full solar pool cover.
+These are rings of solar blanket, normally with a floatation ring around the outside, thrown onto the surface of the pool and acting in the same way as a full solar pool cover.
 It can take quite a few to cover a large pool.

 They are easier to remove and replace and also to store over winter since they can just be stacked up.